JSTOR-Labs/plant-humanities/cassava.md

 5. Dry and bake the loaves.

-The result, Brigham reports, is a “wholesome and very nutritious bread, which keeps a long time and is capital on an excursion.”[^25] Brigham notes that cassava bread also makes for:
+The result, Brigham reports, is a “wholesome and very nutritious bread, which keeps a long time and is capital on an excursion.”[^26] Brigham notes that cassava bread also makes for:

-* “Excellent puddings”[^26]
+* “Excellent puddings”[^27]

 * A better accompaniment for soup than crackers

 * An indispensable snack in the woods

-* “A capital diet in dyspepsia”[^27]
+* “A capital diet in dyspepsia”[^28]

-* A palatable food for sea-sickness that “serves to fill out the bony outlines of an emaciated human frame better than anything else.”[^28]
+* A palatable food for sea-sickness that “serves to fill out the bony outlines of an emaciated human frame better than anything else.”[^29]

  <param ve-map center="Q3757" zoom="3" basemap="Esri_WorldPhysical">
 <param ve-map-layer geojson url="https://raw.githubusercontent.com/melindasusanto/demo1/master/AsiaPacific.json" title="SE Asia" fill="#92086D" marker-symbol="landmark" active>
 <param title="Java" eid="Q3757">
 Brigham also remarks that cassava bread loaves are attractive and would be easy to export, and suggests they be sold overseas for their dietary benefits.
 Brigham was not alone in his support of a more expansive cassava industry.
-Just a few decades before Brigham published _Guatemala_, the Director of Cultivation of Java ordered a new shipment of cassava to the island.[^29] Other areas of Southeast Asia began to see large-scale cultivation of the plant as well.
-Although there had been earlier reports of cassava in Africa in the sixteenth century, it was not until this nineteenth-century moment that the plant would become fully established beyond South America.
+Just a few decades before Brigham published _Guatemala_, the Director of Cultivation of Java ordered a new shipment of cassava to the island.[^30] Other areas of Southeast Asia began to see large-scale cultivation of the plant as well.[^31] Although there had been earlier reports of cassava in Africa in the sixteenth century, it was not until this nineteenth-century moment that the plant would become fully established beyond South America.

 <param ve-image
 title="Dutch East Indies, 1915" url="https://raw.githubusercontent.com/melindasusanto/demo1/master/Indonesia.jpg"
        fit="cover"
        attribution="Wikimedia Commons">
 English botanist [Isaac Henry Burkill](https://archive.org/search.php?query=%28%28subject%3A%22Burkill%2C%20Isaac%20Henry%22%20OR%20subject%3A%22Burkill%2C%20Isaac%20H%2E%22%20OR%20subject%3A%22Burkill%2C%20I%2E%20H%2E%22%20OR%20subject%3A%22Isaac%20Henry%20Burkill%22%20OR%20subject%3A%22Isaac%20H%2E%20Burkill%22%20OR%20subject%3A%22I%2E%20H%2E%20Burkill%22%20OR%20subject%3A%22Burkill%2C%20Isaac%22%20OR%20subject%3A%22Isaac%20Burkill%22%20OR%20creator%3A%22Isaac%20Henry%20Burkill%22%20OR%20creator%3A%22Isaac%20H%2E%20Burkill%22%20OR%20creator%3A%22I%2E%20H%2E%20Burkill%22%20OR%20creator%3A%22I%2E%20Henry%20Burkill%22%20OR%20creator%3A%22Burkill%2C%20Isaac%20Henry%22%20OR%20creator%3A%22Burkill%2C%20Isaac%20H%2E%22%20OR%20creator%3A%22Burkill%2C%20I%2E%20H%2E%22%20OR%20creator%3A%22Burkill%2C%20I%2E%20Henry%22%20OR%20creator%3A%22Isaac%20Burkill%22%20OR%20creator%3A%22Burkill%2C%20Isaac%22%20OR%20title%3A%22Isaac%20Henry%20Burkill%22%20OR%20title%3A%22Isaac%20H%2E%20Burkill%22%20OR%20title%3A%22I%2E%20H%2E%20Burkill%22%20OR%20title%3A%22Isaac%20Burkill%22%20OR%20description%3A%22Isaac%20Henry%20Burkill%22%20OR%20description%3A%22Isaac%20H%2E%20Burkill%22%20OR%20description%3A%22I%2E%20H%2E%20Burkill%22%20OR%20description%3A%22Burkill%2C%20Isaac%20Henry%22%20OR%20description%3A%22Burkill%2C%20Isaac%20H%2E%22%20OR%20description%3A%22Isaac%20Burkill%22%20OR%20description%3A%22Burkill%2C%20Isaac%22%29%20OR%20%28%221870-1965%22%20AND%20Burkill%29%29%20AND%20%28-mediatype:software%29) similarly observed that “there were two chapters in the establishment of the plant outside its home—one concerned with the carrying of it abroad as a vegetable, and the other with the establishment abroad of its industrial use.
-A long space of time separated them, as the plant was taken overseas as a vegetable about the year 1500, but the establishment of a tapioca [a cassava byproduct] industry outside America did not follow until two and a half centuries later.”[^30] Although it is difficult to ascertain by what routes cassava was taken overseas and exactly when it became popularized outside of South America, by the twentieth century, cassava was being actively grown as a crop in southern North America, central Africa, and South and Southeast Asia.
+A long space of time separated them, as the plant was taken overseas as a vegetable about the year 1500, but the establishment of a tapioca [a cassava byproduct] industry outside America did not follow until two and a half centuries later.”[^32] Although it is difficult to ascertain by what routes cassava was taken overseas and exactly when it became popularized outside of South America, by the twentieth century, cassava was being actively grown as a crop in southern North America, central Africa, and South and Southeast Asia.
 Here we see a photo of workers in the cassava industry in the Dutch East Indies taken around 1915.
-Burkill describes the process of making one particular Javanese cassava dish:[^31]
+Burkill describes the process of making one particular Javanese cassava dish:[^33]

 1. Peel cassava tubers